Map & Directions >

 For more than eight centuries St Chad’s Church has occupied its prime position on Stafford’s high street.
 Behind what appears as a largely Victorian exterior lies a rich heritage of twelfth-century architecture and sculpture that place St Chad’s amongst the finest examples of Norman architecture in the Midlands.
 The stone carvings include fantastic animal and human figures that dance around the chancel arch; abstract patterns; and the ubiquitous ‘Green Man’, who has both Christian and Pagan associations.

 Early twentieth-century furnishings of exceptional quality, such as the painted and gilded altarpiece by Sir Walter Tapper (1861-1935), well known for his work at York Minster; and the towering font-cover by Sir Charles Nicholson (1867-1949), one of the most inventive architects of the early 1900s complement the Medieval architecture and sculptures.

-St Chad’s is normally open to visitors:
+We look forward to welcoming you to St Chad’s and we are normally open to visitors:

 If you are travelling far to visit us, please call the Parish office on 01785 223600 to check we are open, as occasionally we have to close dependant on other events the Church may be holding or the availability of our stewards.

 Guided tours are usually available during our normal opening hours but private guided tours for visiting groups (such as WI or history groups) at other times can be arranged by prior appointment.